IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 .. _CORS: https://www.w3.org/TR/cors/

-.. warning:: The Dataverse software's API is versioned at the URI - all API calls may include the version number like so: ``http://server-address/api/v1/...``.
+.. warning:: The Dataverse Software's API is versioned at the URI - all API calls may include the version number like so: ``http://server-address/api/v1/...``.
 Omitting the ``v1`` part would default to the latest API version (currently 1).
 When writing scripts/applications that will be used for a long time, make sure to specify the API version, so they don't break when the API is upgraded.

 .. contents:: |toctitle|
     :local: